 The Kerner Commission: 40 Years Later.
 March 28, 2008.
 Video and transcript.
 Includes an interview with Fred Harris, one of the last living members of the original Kerner Commission.

 New Jersey.
 Governor's Select Commission on Civil Disorder [Lilley Commission].
 Report for Action: An Investigation into the Causes and Events of the 1967 Newark Race Riots.
-New York, Lemma Pub.
-Corp., 1972.
+February, 1968.
 Available?

 Report and Hearing Transcripts.
 Over a six month period the Lilley commission held 65 meetings and examined 106 witnesses.
 The Rutgers Law Library has digitized some 6,000 pages of hearing transcripts and associated reports.